Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

-Air New Zealand has started the ''painful process'' of slashing its workforce, with overseas staff first to face losing their jobs.
+Air New Zealand has started the "painful process" of slashing its workforce, with overseas staff first to face losing their jobs.

+And the airline is "planning to be a domestic airline with limited international services".

 A third of the airline's 12,500 staff may go as the impact of Covid-19 slashes the airline's revenue and will be a test of years of a collaborative approach to labour relations.

-In an email sent to staff and Airpoints members tonight, chief executive Greg Foran confirms reports in the Herald of major job losses following the revenue plunge from close to $6 billion a year to $500 million.
+In an email sent to staff and Airpoints members last night, chief executive Greg Foran confirms reports in the Herald of major job losses following the revenue plunge from close to $6 billion a year to $500 million.

 READ MORE: